Muzammil-Abubakar/Django-Demo/readme.txt

 - Then we created urls.py in our app so we can link it to views for something blah blah.

 - Ok now we added the basic functionality between the new urls.py in myapp and views.py

+- Then we connected the urls.py of myapp and the urls of demo.